jschwarzwalder/voc/docs/intro/install.rst

 	$ python --version
 	Python 3.4.4

-If you do not have at least Python 3.4 `install Python <https://www.python.org/downloads/>`_  and check again.
+Unfortunately Python 3.6 is not supported at this time.
+If you do not have Python 3.4 or 3.5 `install Python <https://www.python.org/downloads/>`_  and check again.

 To check if you have the JDK installed, run ``javac -version``